wdowling/wdowling.github.io/_posts/2015-11-03-Building-an-illumos-based-workstation.md

 ---
 layout: post
-title: Building an illumos based workstations
+title: Building an illumos based workstation
 ---

 I have been working slowly with [OpenIndiana](https://www.openindiana.org) and